 In human nutrition, there are two traditional forms of soy consumption: in unfermented form, such as tofu and milk, and in fermented form, such as soy sauce and tempeh.

 In terms of ingredients, soy remains the benchmark for vegetable protein and is available in flours, chips, and textured proteins.
 It is even said that almost two-thirds of processed food products contain a soy ingredient!

 Soybeans are valued by farmers in crop rotation because they enrich the soil for subsequent crops.
 Soybeans like sandy, humus-rich, well-drained soil with a sunny exposure, as it is a crop that requires both water and heat.

 INVEJA’s soybean chain

 Soya is currently the most widely cultivated legume in the world.
 It is particularly suited to the need for protein autonomy.

-We source our non-GMO soybeans from IP (Identity Preserved) programmes in historical cultivation areas that have been in existence for several years.
-These programmes provide a very precise framework for each stage: from the choice of the variety to storage and the contracting of crops.
+We source our non-GMO soybeans from IP (Identity Preserved) programs in historical cultivation areas that have been in existence for several years.
+These programs provide a very precise framework for each stage: from the choice of the variety to storage and the contracting of crops.